bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-05-newsletter.md

-    Neither of these needs to be done at the same time as implementing relay of v3 transactions, but several respondents to the thread seemed to be in favor of all the proposed changes.
+    Neither of these needs to be done at the same time as implementing relay of v3 transactions, but several respondents to the thread seemed to be in favor of all the proposed changes. {% assign timestamp="1:30" %}

 - **LN flow control:** Rene Pickhardt [posted][pickhardt ml valve] to the Lightning-Dev mailing list a summary of [recent research][pickhardt bitmex valve] he performed on using